pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Get information about the server schemas.

-      Gets information about the DMTF schemas that define the classes in each namespace.
-The information provided
-      includes:   * The schema version - the maximum version defined in a class   * Experimental vs. released schema   * Schema name   * Class count
+      Gets information about the schemas and CIM schemas that define the classes in each namespace.
+The information provided includes:   * The released DMTF CIM schema version that was the source for the     qualifier declarations and classes for the namespace.   * Experimental vs. final elements in the schema   * Schema name (defined by the prefix on each class before the first '_')   * Class count

     Command Options:
       -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.